 - Declare exports as part of your revenue, just like any other sale.

-- Offer online payment options like credit card, debit card, and services like PayPal – or telegraphic transfer for larger amounts.
+- Offer online payment options like a credit card, debit card, and services like PayPal – or telegraphic transfer for larger amounts.

 - Send your invoice by email.

 Small businesses based in the UAE will for sure need to register for VAT and/or with Dubai Customs unless your export transaction is a one-off where you would send the pack with a logistics company.

 More information on Customs registration can be found from the following link:

 More information on the VAT registration can be found from the following link:

 If you would like to know more about Xero or would like to take up our discounted implementation offer, submit your contact details here and one of our consultants will be in touch.